adm87/finch-core/README.md

 # Finch Core
 The Finch Core module is the base for all other Finch modules.
-It provides an wrapper to and launch an Ebitengine application, along with other utilities used across the Finch ecosystem.
+It provides a wrapper to configure and launch an Ebitengine application, along with other utilities used across the Finch ecosystem.

-This core module is agnostic of all other Finch modules and should be considered as the minimum entry point into a Finch application.
+This core module is agnostic of all other Finch modules and should be considered the minimum entry point into a Finch application.

 ## Usage
 ```go